Pingasmaster/thrml-rs/README.md

 ## Apple-to-apple comparisons

 - **Quick example (Rust vs Python)** keeps the same 5-spin Ising chain, two-color Gibbs blocks, and first-sample inspection.
 Run the Rust side with `cargo run --example quick_example` and the Python side from the legacy repository via `python run_readme_example.py`.
-- **Heavy benchmark (Rust vs Python)** now matches exactly in scale and schedule: 64 spins, 500 warmup sweeps, 200 samples, and four steps per sample.
+- **Heavy benchmark (Rust vs Python)** now matches exactly in scale and schedule: 16000 spins, 12500 warmup sweeps, 10000 samples, and 15 steps per sample.
 This was made specifically to have a heavy benchmark to see the speed difference between the old python and the new rust implementation.
 See below how to run.

 Heavy benchmark: